DavidChandlerR/Codecademy-Beginner-Java/README.md

 # <p style="text-align: center;">Learn Java Projects

-<p style="text-align: center;">Hello and welcome to my Java Intermediate coding projects provided by Codecademy Pro.
+<p style="text-align: center;">Hello and welcome to my Java introductory coding projects provided by Codecademy Pro.
 See links to projects below!

 <p style="text-align: center;">All comments made in the projects are from the student - Me!